MrBigBang/TreeMenu/README.md

 Goal
 ----
-When i use DrawerLayout in App, if there is a menu list in Navigation part , I always should write xml file like this:
+When I use DrawerLayout in App, if there is a menu list in Navigation part , I always should write xml file like this:
 ```XML
 <android.support.v4.widget.DrawerLayout
 xmlns:android="http://schemas.android.com/apk/res ... />